vgurianov/srt/docs/resacher_instruments.md

 ### Operations:
 **def base_calculate(self)**
-Description: This operation call all operations from bottom.
-It is obligatory calculation.
+Description: This operation call all operations from the bottom.
+It is an obligatory calculation.
 Parameters: None
 We will use International System of Units (SI) ([m], [s], [kg]).
 Time we will measurement in unit 1[m]/c[m/s] (light seconds), where c is the speed of light.